 Yes.
-As with many of Google's services and utilities, users can select what is stored and whether or not data is collected in the first place.
-To manage My Activity, see our page on how to view, edit, and disable Google search history.
+As with many of Google's services and utilities, users can select what is stored and whether data is collected in the first place.
+To manage My Activity, see: How do I view, edit, and disable Google search history?

 Why does Google track my information with My Activity?

 By collecting data, Google can create a better experience for you when you use their services.
-For example, if you take the same route to work each day, Google Maps may automatically display your predicted travel time to work, and indicate how heavy the traffic in your area is.
+For example, if you take the same route to work each day, Google Maps displays your predicted travel time to work, and indicates time with traffic.